 On a positive note, I sense major strides in worldwide awareness campaigns which should lead to earlier diagnosis and therefore earlier treatment for Neuroendocrine Cancer.
-Combine that with new and innovative treatments in debulking/removing/shrinking tumours and controlling syndromes, particularly the use of somatostatin analogues with the latter, should mean that fewer people will succumb to this additional complication.
+Combining that with new and innovative treatments in debulking/removing/shrinking tumours and controlling syndromes, particularly the use of somatostatin analogues with the latter, should mean that fewer people will succumb to this additional complication.
 I don’t see a lot of Carcinoid Heart Disease posts on the various forums which hopefully is a good sign.

 I’m fairly stable now so very low risk.
 I had an Echocardiogram every year from 2010 -2015 and I had one in 2018 as a precaution.
 The procedure is painless and takes around 20-30 minutes.
 My results have always been OK.
-Information on the guidelines for CHD have been a bit sparse but a new paper published has proposed an ‘Algorithm for the Screening and Investigation of CHD – you can see this below.
+Information on the guidelines for CHD has been a bit sparse but a new paper published has proposed an ‘Algorithm for the Screening and Investigation of CHD’ – you can see this below.

 Given the name we are clearly talking about serotonin secreting NETs and the statistics would appear to confirm that.
 I’ve read various figures, but many seem to agree the risk is greater in those with small intestine NET and carcinoid syndrome with high levels of 5HIAA (>300 μmol/24 hour – see guidance below).